jbdamask/jbdamask.github.io/_posts/2024-05-27-not-a-great-start.md

 So I was in a situation.
 The fish was still freaked out and I wasn't about to let another hook go in so I stood up with it hanging.
 It didn't hurt so I tried yanking on it tear the skin.
 Turns out skin is pretty tough.
 There was a leatherman in my pocket but I couldn't get to it because of the angle.
 Help was needed.

 It was just after sunrise and down the beach I spotted an older couple walking my way.
-So I picked up the fish, attached to the lure, attached to my hand, attached to the rod, and walked towards them.
+So me and the fish, attached to the lure, attached to my hand, attached to the rod, walked towards them.
 "Can I bother you for a minute?!".

 The woman didn't like this at all and walked away.
 But the man recognized a fellow human in need and came over.
 He had a great grimace when he saw what was going on.